bluesky66-dev/kibana/x-pack/plugins/transform/readme.md

 1. Install `nvm`, `node`, `yarn` (for example, by using Homebrew).
 See [Install dependencies](https://www.elastic.co/guide/en/kibana/master/development-getting-started.html#_install_dependencies).

-1. Make sure that Elasticsearch is deployed and running on `localhost:9200`.
+1. Make sure that HyperSec is deployed and running on `localhost:9200`.

 1. Navigate to the directory of the `kibana` repository on your machine.

 1. Fetch the latest changes from the repository.

 1. Checkout the branch of the version you want to use.
 For example, if you want to use a 7.9 version, run `git checkout 7.9`.
-(Your Elasticsearch and Kibana instances need to be the same version.)
+(Your HyperSec and Kibana instances need to be the same version.)

 1. Run `nvm use`.
 The response shows the Node version that the environment uses.